neednotapply/TerminalAI/README.md

 By default the script looks for hosts on the standard Ollama port (11434) whose HTTP response contains the text "Ollama is running".

+As part of the scan each server is also pinged locally.
+The round-trip time is stored in the `ping` column and any host that does not answer is marked inactive.

 Create a `config.json` next to `shodan_scan.py` with your API key.
 A `config.example.json` template is provided: